Unrag

 Re-running safely

-It's safe to re-run unrag init to update your installation.
+It's safe to re-run unrag@latest init to update your installation.
 The CLI reads unrag.json for your previous choices and prompts only for files that would be overwritten.
 This lets you update vendored code when new versions are available while keeping your customizations.

 A typical update workflow:

-1. Run bunx unrag init
+1. Run bunx unrag@latest init

 2. Review each file the CLI wants to overwrite